StarCrusher96/Kerbal-Star-Systems-2/README.md

 # Kerbal-Star-Systems-2

-Kerbal Star Systems 2 is the successor to Galaxies Unbound and builds greatly upon the work in GU.
+Kerbal Star Systems 2 is the successor to Galaxies Unbound and builds greatly upon the work in Galaxies Unbound.
 KSS2 takes KSP to yet another new level by bringing you a stunning interpretation of the stellar neighbourhood near Kerbol.

 ## Overview